Where Did The Polish Crepes Recipe Originate?

 It’s good to make a dough 30 minutes before frying.

-Sparkling water will be better than the still one.
+Sparkling water is better than the still water.

-The sparkles will make the dough more delicate, thus nalesniki will be tastier.
+The sparkles will make the dough more delicate and fluffy, and the nalesniki will be tastier.

 Let the dough run down the pan.

-If you want to have the perfect, thin crepes, hold the hot and greased pan at a 45° angle.
-Use a big spoon or the ladle to pour the dough on the top of the pan.
-Let it run down, moving the pan a bit to make sure it’s all around the surface.
-See the video below of how I do it:
+If you want to have perfect, thin crepes, hold the hot and greased pan at a 45° angle.
+Use a big spoon or a ladle to pour the dough on the higher side of the pan.
+Let it run down, moving the pan a bit to make sure it covers the entire surface.
+See the video below of how I do it.

 Oil the pan before frying every crepe.